 Click here to learn more about the DIC program

-The death gratuity has been recently increased to $100,000, (100% tax free) and is paid to the next of kin for the following armed service members:
+The death gratuityis a payment of $100,000, (100% tax free) that is paid to the next of kin for the following armed service members:

-- A member of an armed force under his jurisdiction who dies while on active duty or while performing authorized travel to or from active duty;
+- A member of an armed forces who dies while on active duty or while performing authorized travel to or from active duty;

-- Any Reserve of an armed force who assumed an obligation to perform active duty for training, or inactive duty training (with exceptions) and who dies while traveling directly to or from that active duty for training or inactive duty training;
+- Any reservist on active duty for training, or inactive duty training (with exceptions) and who dies while traveling directly to or from that active duty for training or inactive duty training;

-- Any member of a reserve officers' training corps who dies while performing annual training duty under orders for a period of more than 13 days, or while performing authorized travel to or from that annual training duty; or any applicant for membership in a reserve officers' training corps who dies while attending field training or a practice cruise or while performing authorized travel to or from the place where the training or cruise is conducted; or
+- Any ROTC member who dies while performing annual training duty under orders for a period of more than 13 days, or while performing authorized travel to or from that annual training duty; or any applicant for membership in ROTC who dies while attending field training or a practice cruise or while performing authorized travel to or from the place where the training or cruise is conducted; or

 - A person who dies while traveling to or from or while at a place for final acceptance, or for entry upon active duty (other than for training), in an armed force, who has been ordered or directed to go to that place, and who